About a year into my marriage, I started to realize I was

 no longer attracted to my husband.
 At first, I thought it was a phase.
 He was unemployed at the time and I had become the breadwinner, while he searched for a job. ("Searched," being a term I use very loosely, because it's hard to search for anything when your days are spent napping and watching TV.)
 I was so convinced that it had to be a phase, one that would pass once he had his act together, because it didn't make sense to me that the desire I had for him, that was once so deep and insatiable, could be gone.

 attraction I once had for him wasn't coming back.
 It was far more complicated than he just being unemployed.
 "Lack of attraction is a loaded dynamic," bestselling author and relationship expert, Susan Winter, tells Bustle.
 "It’s a lot more complex than attraction to your partner’s physical appearance.
 It holds deep significance.
 There’s been a palpable shift in your relationship, and this is the outcome."

-Although, for some, a lack of attraction can be a phase, for others, like myself, it's not.
-But whether it's a phase or isn't, once the epiphany hits, you need to decide what's next for your relationship.
+your heart isn't in the relationship anymore.
+But whether it's a phase or isn't, once the epiphany hits, it's time to decide what's next for your relationship.

 Realize This Is A Defining Moment In Your Relationship

 To be able to see the truth, especially a painful one, is a big step in anyone's life — whether it's about your relationship, career, or yourself — so it's important to see just how paramount this realization of yours really is.

 "Acknowledging a lack of attraction to your partner is a defining moment in a relationship," Winter says.
 "You didn’t get here by accident.
 Whether you’ve been aware of it or not, a constant erosion of your emotions has brought you to this point."

 Once you can clearly admit this to yourself, then you're ready to move forward with what you think is the next right move.

 Ask Yourself How Important Sex Is To Your Relationship